 - Are in a program that is at least 12 weeks in length for a half bursary and 16 weeks in length for a full bursary.

 Please note the following:

-- Students cannot receive the NADC Bursary or the NADC First Nation, Metis and Inuit bursary and the Partnerships Bursary during the same academic year
+- Students cannot receive the NADC Bursary or the NADC First Nations, Metis and Inuit bursary and the Partnerships Bursary during the same academic year.

 Sponsors can provide bursaries to a student for a number of years or can sponsor a number of bursaries in one year to different students.
 Selected students must complete a Bursary Partnerships Program Student Application.
-Sponsors will mail completed student applications with the completed Sponsor Request for Matching Funds form to the Northern Alberta Development Council office.
+Sponsors can mail or email completed student applications with the completed Sponsor Request for Matching Funds form to the Northern Alberta Development Council office.